 Radcliffe noted he'd done some of his own stunts in the Harry Potter films but hadn't had the opportunity to do many since, expressing that a turn in the Fast & Furious franchise could be fun.
 We agree!
 Just one problem: He's not that great behind the wheel.
 "Is there a part of a non-driver in that?"
 Radcliffe asked, wondering if any of the street racers and spies needed someone to do their taxes or handle administrative work.
 Guns Akimbo director Jason Lei Howden joked that he'd need to shave his head in the tradition of Vin Diesel, Dwayne Johnson, and Jason Statham.
 We can't be the only ones who want to see Fast & Furious: The Non-Driving Bald Accountant, right?

 We also showed you a photo of Radcliffe's heart-melting reunion with Gary Oldman (Sirius Black), who joined Meryl Streep and Antonio Banderas at TIFF to promote The Laundromat.
 Oldman and Banderas also presented Streep with a Tribute Actor award at the TIFF Tribute Gala.
-Additionally on hand promoting Guest of Honour was David Thewlis (Remus Lupin), and you can check out photos of both Marauders in the gallery below.
-You're welcome.
+Additionally on hand promoting Guest of Honour was David Thewlis (Remus Lupin).

 While we're in the gallery-making mood, let's do one more from Toronto!
 Robert Pattinson (Cedric Diggory) made the full rounds at the festival, from red carpets to parties, and you can enjoy photos of him and Eddie Redmayne (Newt Scamander, Fantastic Beasts), who was on hand to support The Aeronauts, below.
 As for Pattinson's upcoming role as Batman, Heroic Hollywood says Joker director Tod Phillips was asked at TIFF whether the star of that film, Joaquin Phoenix, and Pattinson might meet in That Batman.
 "No, definitely not," Phillips said.
 "Oddly, in the States, comic books are our Shakespeare, it seems, and you can do many, many versions of 'Hamlet'.
 There will be many more Jokers, I'm sure, in the future."
 Bummer, but there it is.